-The four main Forex trading sessions:
+The four main forex trading sessions:

 This is where the action begins!
 The Australian and New Zealand dollars take the spotlight.
 It’s usually a quieter session, like the calm before the storm.